-Ok, New York isn’t quite New England, but if you go to the right places, they do that really well too.
-Plus, when it’s as hot and humid out as it’s been, nothing quite hits the spot like some light fish or devouring raw sea creatures with an ice-cold drink, and once the weather changes, most of these places can be quite cozy for a hot bowl o’ chowder too.
+Ok, New York isn’t quite New England, but if you go to the right places, they make all of these delicious foods really well.
+Nothing quite hits the spot like some light fish or devouring raw sea creatures with an ice-cold drink in the summer.
+And, once the weather changes, most of these places can be quite cozy for a hot bowl o’ chowder too.

 With so many amazing choices in this city, it’s hard to go wrong, but these nine places also bring something different to the table.

 It would feel remiss putting together a list like this and not including Grand Central Oyster Bar.
 They’ve reopened this year after a long time away due to the COVID 19 pandemic.
 If you are in the mood for the best quality variety of raw oysters, raw clams, or clam chowder, this this is the place to go.
 They occupy a huge space inside Grand Central Station, and this place is absolutely iconic old New York.
 Their raw bar is to die for, but their real claim to fame is their seafood towers, which come with a variety of options you’ll love.